streamingfast/hivemapper-fleet-management/Create-Accounts-for-Your-Drivers.md

 <img src=Create-Accounts/25.png>

 Repeat this process for as many accounts as you'd like.
-You should then whitelist all of the accounts you'd added, by chacking the checkbox under Whitelist.
+You should then whitelist all of the accounts you'd added, by checking the checkbox under Whitelist.
 As well, you should set the desired token split for each account.

 <img src=Create-Accounts/27.png>
 <img src=Create-Accounts/26.png>

 ### Export Private Key of an Account

+Now that you've added these Driver accounts into your fleet, you'll need to give your drivers each access to one of those accounts.
+To do this, we'll export a private key so that the Driver can import that address into their Phantom Wallet.
+This will allow them to access the camera using their mobile phone.
+This account is also where their rewards will be deposited.

 Within Phantom, select the Account tab